sankalp1999/code_qa/README.md

 ```

 ## Configuration

-Set the environment variables for the API keys in a .env file.
+You only need to set the OpenAI API key.
+Jina API key is optional, if you want to use Jina embeddings instead of OpenAI.

+Create a .env file and add the following:

 ```
 OPENAI_API_KEY="your-openai-api-key"
 JINA_API_KEY="your-jina-api-key"
 ```
-Note: Jina API key is optional.
-If you want to use Jina embeddings instead of OpenAI, then add your API key.
 ## Building the Codebase Index

 To build the index for the codebase, run the following script: